sukykaur/AzureISO/IaaS WebApp/iso-iaaswa-overview.md

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint – ISO 27001 and 27018 Customer Responsibility Matrix](https://aka.ms/iso-crm/) lists all security objectives required by ISO 27001 and 27018.
-This matrix details whether the implementation of each objective is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint – ISO 27001 and 27018 Customer Responsibility Matrix](https://aka.ms/iso-crm/) lists all security requirements required by ISO 27001 and 27018.
+This matrix details whether the implementation of each requirement is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint – ISO 27001 and 27018 IaaS Web Application Implementation Matrix](https://aka.ms/iso-iaaswa-cim/) provides information on which ISO 27001 and 27018 requirements are addressed by the IaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered objective.
+The [Azure Security and Compliance Blueprint – ISO 27001 and 27018 IaaS Web Application Implementation Matrix](https://aka.ms/iso-iaaswa-cim/) provides information on which ISO 27001 and 27018 requirements are addressed by the IaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered requirement.

 ## Guidance and recommendations